Save the dates!

 transforming both their lives

 Help us to give hope where there was no hope by donating today!
 Every dollar donated goes directly to train an individual with a disability to train their dog as a service dog.

-Petco foundation for the
+Petco Love for the

 Mission Statement: To empower individuals with disabilities to train a dog as their service dog, transforming both of their lives.

 Cathy has been training dogs for many years, most recently training service dogs for Freedom Service Dogs of America for almost 6 years.
 She has trained dogs of different breeds and temperaments for individuals with disabilities including mobility issues, and PTSD for veterans and civilians.

 Cathy and Sarah created a program at Freedom Service Dogs of America through a grant from the State of Colorado to work with veterans helping them train the dog they received.
 This program was a 3 month twice a week commitment involving the client learning how to use their dog as they trained the dog to help them continue on their path in life.

 She trained her own dog Cash to be a therapy dog and visited several locations bringing a smile to many faces.

 She is devoted to making training fun using the clicker method and positive reinforcement with treats.
 Having graduated over 50 service and therapy dogs, she has acquired many skills dealing with dogs and clients and enjoys sharing her talents.

 She was recently on a segment of the Dog Bowl on Animal Planet showing her training a dog and highlighting a dog she trained, Rommy, the first Decker's Dog.